Want 5 quick ways to improve as a podcast host or guest?

-I remember a video clip of Grant Cardone saying, “For your business to succeed, you need to do three things, Promote, Promote, Promote.
-You need to scream it from the rooftops and let people know who you are and what you do.
+I remember a video of Grant Cardone saying, “For your business to succeed, you need to do three things: Promote, Promote, Promote.
+You must scream it from the rooftops and let people know who you are and what you do.
 No matter which way they turn, they see and hear you.”

 That inspired me to expand my reach through podcasts and let business owners know that they do not have to look any further for a solution to their problems.

-You need to learn very quickly that you are not only doing a disservice to yourself and your business, but to everyone else who needs your help.
-It’s your duty to make sure you are adding value and educating others.
+You need to learn very quickly that you are not only doing a disservice to yourself and your business but to everyone else who needs your help.
+It’s your duty to ensure you add value and educate others.

 Here are the five critical components to getting successfully booked on podcasts now.

 First, let us quickly dispel a common myth.
-Most people think that they’ll get booked on podcasts, that their episodes will get published, and that everyone will love and share them.
+Most people think they’ll get booked on podcasts, their episodes will get published, and everyone will love and share them.

 However, it’s not that simple.
-In fact, 95% of podcast pitches are rejected by hosts!
+Hosts reject 95% of podcast pitches!